 Tax Deductions vs Tax Credits

-Tax deductions are an important tool for reducing one’s taxable income and therefore the amount of taxes one must pay.
+Tax deductions are an important tool for reducing one’s taxable income and the amount of taxes one must pay.
 They are different from tax credits, which are a dollar-for-dollar reduction in taxes owed.

 Tax deductions reduce the amount of taxable income subject to tax, while tax credits reduce the total amount of taxes paid.
 It is important to understand the difference between these two types of tax relief in order to maximize your savings.